2022–23 Scottish Junior Cup

-The 2022–23 Scottish Junior Cup known as the Clydebuilt Home Improvements Scottish Junior Cup due to sponsorship reasons, is the 136th season of the Scottish Junior Cup, the national knockout tournament for member clubs of the Scottish Junior Football Association (SJFA).
-A total of 108 clubs have entered the competition, two fewer than in 2021–22.
-Auchinleck Talbot are the defending champions.
+The 2022–23 Scottish Junior Cup known as the Clydebuilt Home Improvements Scottish Junior Cup due to sponsorship reasons, was the 136th season of the Scottish Junior Cup, the national knockout tournament for member clubs of the Scottish Junior Football Association (SJFA).
+A total of 108 clubs entered the competition, two fewer than in 2021–22.

-Belshill Athletic, Darvel, Lossiemouth United, Royal Albert, Rutherglen Glencairn, and Vale Of Clyde are all taking part once again having rejoined the SJFA, and Banks O' Dee Junior are the newest member after Banks O' Dee promoting to Highland League.
-Meanwhile Annbank United, Fauldhouse, Girvan, Kello Rovers, Pollok, Renfrew, Spey Valley United, and Whitletts Victoria are not competing after declining to renew their SJFA membership.
+Belshill Athletic, Darvel, Lossiemouth United, Royal Albert, Rutherglen Glencairn, and Vale Of Clyde all took part once again having rejoined the SJFA, while Annbank United, Fauldhouse, Girvan, Kello Rovers, Pollok, Renfrew, Spey Valley United, and Whitletts Victoria did not compete after declining to renew their SJFA membership.
+Buckie Rovers, Hall Russell United, and Whitehills were in abeyance, and Pumpherston Juniors did not compete.
+Banks O' Dee Junior were the newest entrant (they were set up after the main Banks O' Dee club was promoted to the Highland Football League).

-Buckie Rovers, Hall Russell United, and Whitehills are in abeyance, and Pumpherston Juniors did not compete.
+Auchinleck Talbot were the defending champions; they were eliminated in the Round of 16 by local rivals Cumnock Juniors, who went on to defeat their other neighbours Glenafton Athletic in the semi-finals, then overcame Rutherglen Glencairn in the final to claim the trophy for the first time since 1989, and the third time overall.

 Calendar

-The dates for each round of the 2022–23 tournament are as follows:
+The dates for each round of the 2022–23 tournament were as follows:

-Drawn matches proceed direct to a penalty shootout, there is no extra time.
-The semi-finals and final are played at a neutral venue, prior to 2021–22 semi-finals were played home and away over two legs.
+Drawn matches proceed direct to a penalty shootout, with no extra time.
+The semi-finals and final were played at a neutral venue, prior to 2021–22 semi-finals were played home and away over two legs.